AcrylicShrimp/testlang/README.md

 The `rule.ts` file requires a valid rule file to generate a parsing table.
 This rule file is similar to [the BNF notation](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), but not supports alternations(`|` symbol).

 ### Basic form
 It is super easy to define a new non-terminal.
+Don't forget to add an `@` sign as a first letter for each non-terminal.

 ```
 non-terminal-name: terminal @non-terminal terminal @non-terminal ... ;